Rocket-Rescue-Node/rescue-ui/docs/src/faq.md

 <details>
   <summary>How often can I use the Rescue Node?</summary>

-Four times per year.
+Rocket Pool Node operators can use it four times per year.
+Solo stakers can use it twice per year.

-Each token is valid for fifteen days.
+Each token is valid for ten or fifteen days, respectively, for solo stakers and Rocket Pool node operators.
 If you lose your token, you can simply repeat the request process to retrieve it.
-This will not count against your usage limits unless less than 48 hours remain, in which case a new token valid for 15 additional days will be issued.
+This will not count against your usage limits unless less than 48 hours remain, in which case a new token valid for 10/15 additional days will be issued.

 </details>